You've successfully subscribed to digitalplunge

 Video card rendering in V-ray has two effects: noise pressure and optical effects - these V-Ray operations are performed with GPU capacity.
 Corona does not use GPU, but the graphics card does determine the convenience of the working process - the more powerful the GPU, the faster you can see the quality image on the preview.

-Now the differences between the engines are practically eliminated, but most users appreciated the convenience of Corona and do not plan to return to V-ray.
-For newcomers, however, the popularity of the program should not be the only factor in choosing the engine.
+Now the differences between the engines are practically eliminated, but most users appreciate the convenience of Corona and do not plan to return to V-Ray.
+For newcomers, however, the popularity of the program should not be the only factor.

-If you use SketchUp or Rhinoceros, your version must be V-ray.
-If you can customize 3D model export to 3ds Max or Cinema 4D, you can start with Corona Renderer.
+• If you use SketchUp or Rhinoceros, your version must be V-Ray.
+If you want to customize 3D model export to 3ds Max or Cinema 4D, you can start with Corona Renderer.
 For ArchiCAD users, only the beta version of the engine is available.